 Once you enquire about sponsorship, we'll be in touch to answer your questions and guide you through the next steps.

 Yes, absolutely.
 We understand that circumstances can change.
-You can pause or cancel your sponsorship at any time—just let us know.
+You can pause or cancel your sponsorship at any time - just inform us promptly if you are unable to continue.
 We truly appreciate any support you've been able to give, and your contribution will have already made a meaningful difference.

 Children may come from any faith background, and under Indian law, organisations like our partner in Tamil Nadu must remain independent of any religious or political affiliation.
 All children in need are cared for equally, regardless of ethnicity, caste, gender, or religion.
 Religious festivals from various traditions are celebrated, and children are encouraged to learn about and respect one another’s beliefs.